2

 I’ve ranked these brands based on key specs and features that I think are most important to consider when looking for the right treadmill.

-And I’ve kept budget in mind too.
+And I’ve also kept budget in mind too.

-And even though this guide may not take away all the anxiety that comes with choosing a new treadmill, I hope it’ll at least help point you in the right direction.
+And even though this guide may not take all the anxiety away that comes with choosing a new treadmill, I hope it’ll at least help point you in the right direction.

 Let’s begin.